 Phylum: Magnoliophyta - Class: Equisetopsida - Order: Lamiales - Family: Lamiaceae

-More often seen as a garden escape with variegated leaves, wild Lamium galeobdolon seems to be less common in Britain than it used to be.
+More often seen as a garden escape with variegated leaves (see above), wild Lamium galeobdolon seems to be less common in Britain than it used to be.

 In common with White Dead-nettle, this creeping perennial of the Mint (or Dead-nettle) family is much more nettle-like in appearance than is its close relative Red Dead-nettle Lamium purpureum.
 Indeed, this spring wildflower is sometimes referred to as Yellow Dead-nettle.

 Plants form dense patches with erect stems rarely taller than 30cm, and they produce rooting stolons (runners).
 Stems are finely hairy, as also are the long-stalked heart-shaped toothed leaves.
 The outside surface of the flower lips are bright yellow, as are the insides which are decorated with reddish brown honey guide markings that are said to direct pollinating insects towards the flower's store of nectar.
 Noticeably fringed with eyelash-like hairs, the upper lip is single-lobed and helmet shaped, while the less hairy lower lip is divided into three lobes.
 Individual flowers are 17 to 21mm long and form typically three moderately-spaced tight whorls around the stem.

 Truly wild Yellow Archangel has all-green nettle-like leaves with long stalks; the plants shown on this page are naturalised garden escapes of Lamium galeobdolon ssp. argentatum, a popular garden plant with silvery blotches on the leaves.